Greenhouse Management - School of Trades, Technology, Sustainability, and Professional Studies

 About the Program

-Aquaponics joins the sciences of hydroponics (growing plants in water without soil) and aquaculture (raising fish).
+Aquaponics is a facet of Integrated Multi-Trophic Aquaculture (IMTA), which joins the science of hydroponics (growing plants in water without soil) with the science of aquaculture (raising fish).

-The purpose of this program is to revitalize agricultural traditions in order to build local food security in a way that is ecologically, economically and culturally viable; socially just; and organic and regenerative for current and future generations.
-You'll received hands-on and classroom training in greenhouse management.
-Through various program concentrations, completion of this degree prepares you for careers in sustainable agriculture.
+AAS in Greenhouse Management: The purpose of this program is to revitalize agricultural traditions in order to build local food security in a way that is ecologically, economically and culturally viable; socially just; and organic and regenerative for current and future generations.
+Students will receive detailed hands-on and classroom training in a wide range of skills associated with Controlled-Environment Agriculture, such as greenhouse management, hydroponics and aquaponics.
+Through various program concentrations, completion of this degree prepares students for careers in sustainable agriculture.

-Successful completion of this certificate prepares you to become Greenhouse Management Professionals with the knowledge and skills to create and manage hydroponic greenhouse enterprises for home/farm and commercial scale operations.
-You'ill learn about greenhouse operations; multiple hydroponic systems; major techniques and challenges of growing hydroponic plants organically from propagation to harvesting and marketing; integrated pest management; aquaponics and/or fodder for animals.
-Upon completion of the program you'll have experience in designing a business plan for a small-scale hydroponic enterprise.
+Certificate in Greenhouse Management: Successful completion of this certificate prepares students to become greenhouse management technicians or operators with the essential knowledge and skills to design, build, operate, and manage both hydroponic and aquaponics greenhouse enterprises for home/farm and commercial scale operations.
+Students will learn about greenhouse operations; hydroponic and aquaponic systems; techniques to grow plants from propagation to harvest; and integrated pest management.

 Topics of Instruction

-- Technological hands on studies of the three top and most advanced hydroponic/aquaponic/fodder systems in use today
+- Technological hands on studies of the three most commonly used hydroponic and aquaponic systems in commercial use today

-- All aspects of greenhouse management and operations; including accounting, marketing, sales, and culinary arts
+- Techniques and skills involved with greenhouse management and operations, including accounting, marketing, sales, and culinary arts

-- Plant, fish, seed and fodder production, product use and commercial distribution
+- Plant, fish, seed and crop production, product use and commercial distribution

-- Health, societal and planetary benifits of hydroponic growing
+- Health, societal and planetary benefits of hydroponic growing

-Graduates have a full spectrum understanding of hydroponic businesses; the ecological and sustainable qualities, the operational 'why' and 'how' as well as accounting, sales, marketing and distribution.
+Graduates have a full spectrum understanding of Controlled-Environment Agriculture businesses; the ecological and sustainable qualities, the operational 'why' and 'how' as well as accounting, sales, marketing and distribution.

 Empower Students, Strengthen Community. | Empoderar a los Estudiantes, Fortalecer a la Comunidad.